hyperledger/besu/docs/Configuring-Pantheon/NetworkID-And-ChainID.md

 Ethereum networks have a network ID and a chain ID.
 The network ID defaults to the chain ID specified in the genesis file.

-!!! example "Chain ID in Gensis File"
+!!! example "Chain ID in Genesis File"
     ```json
     {
       "config": {